Actions of highly eccentric orbits: Orbits in a flattened potential

 An instructive starting point for the study of eccentric orbits is the action-space plane $J_\phi=0$.
 The orbits of this plane are confined in real space to a plane whose axes we call $x$ and $z$.
 The $z$ coordinate is the same as the galaxy's vertical coordinate while $x$ runs along a line within the equatorial plane.
 Within this plane, the gravitational potential is barred, $x$ being the long axis and $z$ being the short axis.
 Consequently, orbits with $J_\phi=0$ divide into loop orbits and box orbits \citep[e.g.][\S3.3]{GDII}.
 The simplest box orbit comprises an oscillation along the $x$ axis.
 A general box orbit is obtained by adding an oscillation parallel to the $z$ axis.
 The actions $J_x$ and $J_z$ quantify the amplitudes of these two oscillations.
 When $J_z$ exceeds a critical value, the $x$ and $z$ oscillations lock together to form a loop orbit, which occupies an elliptical annulus in real space.
 Now $J_z$ quantifies the central semi-major axis of the annulus and $J_r$ quantifies the annulus's width: $J_z$ has morphed into a generalised angular momentum and $J_r$ has become a measure of eccentricity.

-Fig.~\ref{fig:StackSoS} is a typical $(x,v_x)$ surface of section (SoS) for orbits with $J_\phi=0$ -- the figure is computed for a perfect ellipsoid \citep{deZeeuw1985} of unit mass and scale-length $a$, and axis ratio $c/a=0.6$, but the corresponding surface of section for many galactic potentials would be qualitatively the same.
+Fig.~\ref{fig:StackSoS} is a typical $(x,v_x)$ surface of section (SoS) for orbits with $J_\phi=0$ -- the figure is computed for a perfect ellipsoid \citep{deZeeuw1985} of unit mass and scale-length $a$, and axis ratio $q=0.6$, but the corresponding surface of section for many galactic potentials would be qualitatively the same.
 Each curve is a cross section through an orbital torus $\vJ=\hbox{constant}$.
-All tori have the same energy, so the value of $J_r$ follows once $J_z$ is specified.
-The larger orange curve is the torus $J_z=0$ and $J_z$ increases monotonically as we proceed inwards.
-The curves that lie between the orange curves are generated by box orbits, while those that lie inside the inner orange curve are generated by loop orbits.
-At the centre of the smallest curve lies the point generated by the shell orbit $J_r=0$.
-Let $\Jcrit$ be the value of $J_z$ for the inner orange curve that separates boxes from loops.
+All tori have the same energy, so the value of $J_r$ follows once $J_z$ is specified. {\rd The orange curve is the torus $J_z=0$ and $J_z$ increases monotonically as we proceed inwards.
+The curves that lie between the orange and blue curves are generated by box orbits, while those that lie inside the blue curve are generated by loop orbits.} At the centre of the smallest curve lies the point generated by the shell orbit $J_r=0$.
+Let $\Jcrit$ be the value of $J_z$ for the blue curve that separates boxes from loops.

-The black curve in Fig.~\ref{fig:StackSoSFreq} shows the variation with the circularity $c=J_z/(J_r+J_z)$ of the ratio of the vertical and horizontal frequencies at the energy of Fig.~\ref{fig:StackSoS}.
+The black curve in Fig.~\ref{fig:StackSoSFreq} shows the variation with the circularity $c\equiv J_z/(J_r+J_z)$ of the ratio of the vertical and horizontal frequencies at the energy of Fig.~\ref{fig:StackSoS}.
 The curve's sharp minimum occurs at $J_z=\Jcrit$.
 Box orbits lie to the left of this minimum, loop orbits lie to its right.
 In the regime of box orbits, the frequency $\Omega_z$ of vertical oscillations exceeds the long-axis frequency $\Omega_x$.
 As $J_z$ increases, the two frequencies converge.
 At the transition, the horizontal frequency switches from $\Omega_x$ to $\Omega_r\simeq2\Omega_x$ and in the loop-orbit regime $\Omega_z/\Omega_r$ rises with $J_z$.

+Fig.~\ref{fig:StackSoSL02} is the surface of section for the same potential and energy as Fig.~\ref{fig:StackSoS} but $J_\phi=0.02$ -- for comparison, the circular angular momentum at the plot's energy is $\Lc=0.633$.
+Now the orange curve $J_z=0$ does not cross the $v_R$ axis but plunges almost vertically very close to the axis, as do sections of four of the black curves within it.
+The smaller curves in Fig.~\ref{fig:StackSoSL02} don't have near-vertical left-hand sections. {\rd The analogue of the blue curve in Fig.~\ref{fig:StackSoS} would lie between the smallest black curve that has a vertical segment and the largest black curve that doesn't.}